dennisbrookner/ccbxray/tutorial/tutorial.md

     - 2Theta angle (swing angle of detector)
     - Detector distance

+It will also be necessary to convert the collected images to MCCD format from the default Bruker format (.sfrm) prior to processing.
+This conversion is covered in the last section of this tutorial.

 ### 1) Centering Crystal

 In the APEX3 GUI, one can make a new sample using the Sample menu.
 It is good